 During tea ceremonies in Zen Buddhism, the Japanese used irregularly shaped and unevenly glazed teapots.
 The pots were handmade and highly prized by the Zen masters.

-Today, furniture aspects of different cultures have gotten fused into Japanese furniture.
+Today, furniture aspects of different cultures have been fused into Japanese furniture.
 But they still use the above principles in their making.

 Experts in making Japanese furniture have emerged, and their brands are top on the market today.